-Good behaviour and respect are taught as an important part of the curriculum in Personal, Social and Health Education (PSHE).
+Circle time is often used to promote good behaviour or to deal with issues.
+Respect for others forms an important part of the curriculum in Personal, Social and Health Education (PSHE).

 The Role of Staff

 - To follow and apply this behaviour policy

 - To be fair and consistent

 - To develop an effective learning atmosphere

 - To have high expectation of good behaviour

 - To deal effectively with bad behaviour

 - To treat everyone with courtesy and consideration